dlstrong/2019-06-07-itpf/README.md

 # 2019-06-07-itpf
 Hello world!

-Here's an edit on the local machine
+Here's an edit on GitHub

 More edits for git diff behavior check